ronakupadhyaya/SQL/Day1/Select.md

 ## ORDER BY

-As was said before, the data will come out in a random order from the SELECT statement, but we can control the order with the
+As we said before, the records will come out in a random order from the SELECT statement, but we can control the order with the
 \'ORDER BY\' clause.
 For example

 ```SELECT age FROM users ORDER BY age;```